 Stratton Audley Christmas Barn (Long)

-This 43-mile ride was the final warm-up for the 2019 50-mile challenge and takes you north-east.
-It stopped at Stratton Audley Barn for lunch, but you’ll need to take a picnic to eat en route instead.
+This 43-mile ride was the final warm-up for the 2019 50-mile challenge and takes you north-east to the refreshment stop at Stratton Audley Barn.
 The anti-clockwise route starts in Radcliffe Square, at the back of the University Church.
-Leave Oxford through Marston and ride out via Otmoor and Marsh Gibbon, well to the east of Bicester.
+Leave Oxford through Marston and ride out via Otmoor and Launton, to the east of Bicester.
 The return route swings north to Fringford, south-west to Middleton Cheney, then due south back to Oxford via Weston-on-the-Green and Bletchingdon.
 You re-enter Oxford through the back of Summertown.